tbm00/DeluxeCombatAddon64/README.md

 #### Admin Permissions
 - `deluxecombataddon64.toggle.others` Ability to toggle others' pvp and grace protection with /pvp *(default: op)*.
-- `deluxecombataddon64.givecooldown` Ability to give others toggle pvp cooldown timers with /pvp *(default: op)*.
-- `deluxecombataddon64.clearcooldowns` Ability to clear players' toggle pvp cooldown timers with /pvp *(default: op)*.
+- `deluxecombataddon64.managecooldowns` Ability to get/give/clear players' toggle pvp cooldown timers with /pvp *(default: op)*.

 ## Note for Server Admins
 This plugin leaves the original `/togglepvp` command offered by DeluxeCombat untouched.
 To disable/reroute it, add the following to your `<server_directory>/commands.yml`: